chrisgaun/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 # Build the Kubernetes Cluster
 In the following section, there are commands highlighted in grey.
-You will copy and paste the commands into the Google CLoud Shell command prompt - $
+You will copy and paste the commands into the Google CLoud Shell command prompt - $.
+For example, the following list regions with compute resources
 ```
-gcloud
+gcloud compute regions list
 ```
 **Tips for those who have not used a command line in ages**